ScopeLift/pooltogether-governor-upgrade/README.md

 ### Non-standard Governor changes

-When upgrading PoolTogether's Alpha Governor implementation there were a couple areas there were a couple areas where we needed to fallback on non-standard implementations.
+When upgrading PoolTogether's Alpha Governor implementation we needed to fallback on non-standard interfaces.

 #### Timelock

-PoolTogether's timelock is not compatible with Openzeppelin's ICompoundTimelock which is used by `GovernorTimelockCompound`, and is in charge of queuing and executing proposals.
-Due to this incompatiblity we had to fork the `GovernorTimelockCompound.sol` and change the interface to conform to the PoolTogether interface.
+PoolTogether's timelock is not compatible with Openzeppelin's `ICompoundTimelock` which is used by `GovernorTimelockCompound`, and is in charge of queuing and executing proposals.
+Due to this incompatibility we had to fork the `GovernorTimelockCompound.sol` and change the interface to conform to the PoolTogether interface.

 The main issue with the interface is that PoolTogether's contract has a method `gracePeriod` when `ICompoundTimelock` is expecting the method to be called `GRACE_PERIOD`.
-This is the function that `GovernorTimelockCompound` is using in the `state` method causing us to have to fork the `GovernorTimelockCompound`.
+This function is used in `GovernorTimelockCompound`'s `state` method and caused us to have to fork the `GovernorTimelockCompound`.
 Below is a table of all the changes we had to make between the Openzeppelin `GovernorTimelockCompound` and our forked version.

 | Change name                           |                                                                                    original                                                                                    |                                                                                                                                                       Changed version |
 | ------------------------------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | --------------------------------------------------------------------------------------------------------------------------------------------------------------------: |